Courtesy: Eagle Rock Entertainment

 Eagle Rock Entertainment’s new Alan Jackson documentary Small Town Southern Man is a positive new offering for Jackson’s fans and for country music fans alike.
 That is made evident in part through the DVD’s story, which establishes the DVD’s foundation.
 That program’s editing goes a long way toward ensuring viewers’ engagement and entertainment, too.
 Considering that content and editing, the DVD’s average (and separate) price point of less than $10 makes this a DVD that any country music fan and Alan Jackson fan can afford.
 Those fans will also appreciate that lower price point, in comparison to the prices of other similar style DVDs from other companies on other topics that have the same amount of content.
 Each item is important in its own way to the whole of the DVD.
 All things considered, they make the DVD a presentation that Alan Jackson and country music fans in every town big and small will appreciate.
 Small Town Southern Man is available now.
 More information on the DVD is available online now along with all of Alan Jackson’s latest news and more at:

-More information on this and other recordings from Alan Jackson is available online now at:
+More information on this and other titles from Eagle Rock Entertainment is available online now at: